top of page

 6. Exit Strategy Still Matters (Even If You Don’t Think It Does)

 Second homes are emotional purchases… until they aren’t.
+At some point, you may:

 • Sell